cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 # Networks and Protocols

 It is time to learn about networks.
-You will not go into too much depth, but a few concepts are relevant to understand blockchain technology.
+You will not go into too much depth, but a few concepts are relevant to understanding blockchain technology.

 Let's begin with a few important terms in networking.